rsbrooks/netbox/docs/installation/4-gunicorn.md

 sudo systemctl daemon-reload
 ```

+!!! note

+    If the default user you created was not 'netbox', you will need to update both of these .service files in the systemd directory with the correct User and Group.
+Otherwise, the services will fail to start in the following steps and will throw a user credntials error in the journalctl logs.

 Then, start the `netbox` and `netbox-rq` services and enable them to initiate at boot time:

 ```no-highlight